spiral/docs/core/components.md

     }
 }
 ```
-You can always desctuct signleton by using `Container::removeBinding()` method.
+You can always remove signleton by using `Container::removeBinding()` method.
 ```php
 Container::removeBinding('Test'); //No more Test instance
 ```